Rosette (politics)

-In British politics, a rosette is a fabric decoration worn by political candidates to identify themselves as belonging to a particular party.
+In politics, a rosette is a fabric decoration worn by political candidates to identify themselves as belonging to a particular party.
 The rosette, worn on the chest or suit jacket, will show the colour or colours of the political party that the candidate represents.
+Rosettes are worn by campaigning politicians in the United Kingdom, New Zealand and some other countries.

 Standard colours and emblems

-The most commonly seen colours of rosettes are:
+In the UK, the most commonly seen colours of rosettes are: